How to Disable the negative effects of the Outlook Social Connector

 The Problem:

-Outlook Social Connector is changing the modify times of all contacts which leads to long sync times due to the unnecessary mass updates to the destination side Contacts.
-This prompts Diditbetter Software (and other Sync programs) to resync all of these items for no real reason other than the social status of the contact.
-We call these "Phantom Syncs" because they are not necessary.
+Outlook Social Connector is changing the modify times of all contacts which leads to long sync times due to the unnecessary mass updates to the source and or destination side of Contact syncs.
+This prompts Sync software to resync all of these items for no real reason other than changes in the social status for contacts or for GAL entries whether or not the user logs in, changes his or her safe sender list or password.
+We call these "Phantom Syncs" because they are not necessary and can drain batteries on mobile devices.

 OSC_Disable.bat - finds all versions of Outlook and changes the load behavior to 0 or unloaded.
 Simply unchecking it in the interface is not an option since an update will reactive the add in.